 Knowing your ICA really can make or break your business.
 It's not good enough to say that you work with women or that your products or services are for "everyone".
 In short, there is absolutely NO WAY that your products or services are for EVERYONE.
 Sorry, it's impossible.
 Here's why your vibe will attract your tribe, your products or services, the price point, branding, results, and benefits are all special to a particular type of person.
 Your dream client.

 I know you want to believe that your products or services could help anyone and everyone, but the bottom line is they won't.
 I hate to be burst your bubble but it's the truth.
 You won't be everyone's cup of tea and neither will your products or services.
 Which brings me back to my point, there's no way that you can serve everyone.

-Therefore, knowing to the core who your ICA is will be imperative for the success of your business.
-You want to attract the right ICA so that you can nurture them in order to build a solid foundation to a loyal relationship that will eventually convert to a paying client.
+Therefore, knowing to the core who your ICA is will be imperative to the success of your business.
+You want to attract the right ICA so that you can nurture them in order to build a solid foundation for a loyal relationship that will eventually convert to a paying client.
 Knowing what they like, dislike, dream about, desire, struggle with and need are all important to the relationship building process and how you'll be able to nail your marketing with your content.

 ESTABLISH YOUR VOICE

 Establishing your voice is equally important as knowing your ICA.
 Your voice is the very thing that helps set you apart from everyone else online.
 The tone, the words you use, the way you write, it all matters.
 All of these elements will attract your dream clients.
 When you try to sound like someone else or not like you're usual self then your message becomes a watered down whiskey version of you.
 It's inauthentic.
 It's not YOU.